 And we need to see that our loneliness doesn’t make us broken, but that we do need to make some changes.

 For the sake of our own physical and mental health, we must begin to take decisive action against loneliness.
 The next question is: how do we do this?

-Anonymous chats make it easy to open up, so consider reaching out at Supportiv.
+Anonymous chats make it easy to open up, and they’re accessible anytime at Supportiv.